 - Fledging Duration

-- Approximately 4 months (then remain with their parents for up to a year)
+- The chicks normally fledge at 4 months of age and may remain with their parents for up to a year.

 - Sexual Maturity